 - 1. Remove all lumber and flammable materials from the area surrounding the shed at the southeast corner of the property - 2.
 Remove the following vegetation: - a.
-Two large cedars on the subject property (i.e., trees #1 and 2) - b.
-All stems on cedar hedge #H1 located within 10m of the proposed coach house - Written consent from 1190 Sinclair St., 1231 Sinclair Court, and 1797 Inglewood Ave. is required for the partial removal of hedge #H1 - 3.
-Prune tree #3 so that the crown base is at least 5m above grade - 4.
+Tree #1 - i.
+Written consent from neighbour(s) at 1797 Inglewood Ave. is required - b.
+All stems on cedar hedge #H1 located within 10m of the proposed coach house - Written consent from neighbours at 1190 Sinclair St., 1231 Sinclair Court, and 1797 Inglewood Ave. was not received for the partial removal of hedge #H1, so the portion of #H1 on these neighbouring properties must not be altered until written consent is received - 3.
+Prune the following vegetation: - a.
+Tree #2 and tree #3 (only on property of 1160 Sinclair St.) - 4.
 Alter the portion of the property's eastern wood fence that grows in conflict with tree #3, so that a tree protection barrier can be installed around its trunk during construction - 5.
 Choose plant materials with low flammability - a.
 Do not plant vegetation within 1.5m of the building - b.
 Do not plant any flammable coniferous vegetation on the property in the future